The best questions to ask your wedding photographer are ones that lead to a meaningful conversation about your wedding.

 How many pictures will you take?

 Your wedding pictures are more than a number.
 Instead, ask what things they’ll photograph during your wedding day.
 This way you’ll learn what shots are important to them, and open up a conversation about what’s important to you.

 Ask what their favorite lens or piece of gear is instead.
 Brand names and model numbers are easy to list off.
 It’s important to understand how a photographer uses their gear at your wedding.
 Also, asking about their favorite gear gives you information on how they approach shooting weddings.
 Do they like to be close to their subjects, or in the corner with their zoom lens?
 Do they love using their flashes, or prefer window light?

 The very best questions to ask your wedding photographer.

 There’s one question that hardly anyone asks me.
 It’s one I used to get all the time when I was first starting out.
 I think it’s a good question to ask all wedding photographers.
 Ask WHY the photographer like shooting weddings.

-Challenge a photographer to open up to you about who they really are with the questions I’ve given you here.
-You deserve more than textbook answers when it comes to making a list of questions to ask your wedding photographer.
+Challenge a wedding photographer to open up to you about who they are with the questions I’ve given you here, and some of your own.
+You deserve more than textbook answers when it comes to questions to ask your wedding photographer.

 I’m a Minneapolis wedding photographer who believes in open communication with my couples.
 I’d be delighted to answer these questions and more for you.